 - They require minimal maintenance other than professional cleanings, dental checkups and good oral hygiene.

 - They are the best tooth-replacement option to prevent jawbone loss.

 - They have a long life span, making them the most cost-effective in the long term.

 - They do not require any modification of the adjacent teeth.

 - They can be done in one day, in some cases, through an immediate implant placement procedure.

 Considerations for Dental Implants

-Important points a patient should be aware of before having implants:
+Important points a patient should be aware of before having implants include:

-- Placement of dental implants is a minor surgical procedure that requires complete and accurate medical history.
+- Placement of dental implants is a minor surgical procedure that requires a thorough medical history.

-- Minor modification to your activity level may be required 24 -48 hours following surgery, i.e. any strenuous physical activity, like gym, should be avoided for the next 2 days.
+- Minor modification to your activity level may be required 24 hours to 48 hours following surgery.
+Any strenuous physical activity, like going to the gym, should be avoided for the next two days.

-- Dental implant on it own is not a replacement option but a supporting structure for implant crown, implant bridge, or implant denture.
+- A dental implant on its own is not a replacement option but a supporting structure for an implant crown, implant bridge or implant denture.

-- As any other dental treatment to replace missing teeth, dental implants are a costly procedure.
-If you are worried about the cost of dental implants, you can always discuss a payment plan or other financing options with your dentist.
+As with any other dental treatment to replace missing teeth, dental implants are a costly procedure.
+If you are worried about dental implants’ cost, you can always discuss a payment plan or other financing options with your dentist.

 Best Candidates for Dental Implants